samsuh/2026-journal/README.md

 # 2026-journal

+## 1/13/26
+### Audio Engineering
+Got through the video, it was really good.
+Great fundamentals overview.

+I spent some time playing video games, which has taken a lot of time/brain power away from music-related stuff.
+I don't think i want to video game too much without more of a commitment to the game.

+### DJing
+I've been pasively listening to new tracks, but I'm not finding new stuff i like.
+I need to think more in terms of song functions in a set. intro/energy up/peak energy/ chill down like the other video mentioned.
+The bottleneck is that I don't have enough tracks it feels like to be able to move in ways I want.
+I run out of songs in-key with similar enough bpm to mix in.

+Potential solutions:
+- Get more tracks to fill in the gaps
+- Learn to mix between high bpm differences. (find quiet spot and swap pretty quick, with an effect on top the blend together)
+- Learn the camelot wheel better to jump more than the adjacent T keys.

 ## 1/12/26
 ### Piano
 Breaking down the beginner scale exercise in more detail (left hand going up the C major scale)